Transformerless Inverter -All You Need to Know

 How It Works

-The IC 4047 is a low-power multi-vibrator that you can use in both astable or monostable MV modes.
+The IC 4047 is a low-power multi-vibrator that you can use in both astable and monostable MV modes.
 You can integrate external triggering inputs in astable mode (true gating or complement gating).
-In monostable mode, you can positive edge trigger or negative edge trigger the IC.
+In monostable mode, you can use a positive edge trigger or a negative edge trigger for the IC.

 Its re-triggerable feature allows you to extend output timing to the amount you need.